-Learning Outcomes The learner will: Assessment Criteria The learner can: The learner will.
-The learner can.
-Know about forms of communication 1.1.
-Identify forms of communication which take place in an average day 1.2.
+Learning Outcomes The learner will: Assessment Criteria The learner can: Know about forms of communication 1.1.
+Identify forms of communication which take place in an average day communication 1.2.
 Identify how to choose the right communication method 1.3.
 List examples of effective communication 1.4.
 List examples of ineffective communication 2.
 Be able to identify behaviour 2.1 Identify individual behaviours in a team in teams 2.2 Identify group behaviours in a team 3.
 Know about the benefits of effective communication 3.1 Outline the measurable benefits of effective communication